Has your home undergone foundation repair lately?

 Your company has more than likely left behind some paperwork that will help you take the next steps and learn about everything that they have done so far.
 For instance, you could check the warranty certificates.

-These documents are going to give you an overlook of what particular repair methods they used and what their guarantees are going to be.
-There could be a note in the documents saying that their services fixed the foundation failure, but not the residual damages.
+These documents are going to give you an overview of what particular repair methods they used and what their guarantees are going to be.
+There is normally a note in the documents saying that their services fixed the foundation failure, but not the residual damages, and in fact may cause additional damage.

 #2: Wait for 45 Days

-Since the foundation begins settling into its new positions, you could even start seeing some brand-new cracks in your walls or ceilings.
+As the wood framing begins to bend to a new foundation shape, you could even start seeing some brand-new cracks in your walls or ceilings.
 This is completely normal.
 It’s also the reason why you should wait around six weeks before committing to cosmetic fixes.

 #3: Create a Comprehensive List